diogovalentte/mantium/README.md

 Endpoint:

 ```
-/v1/mangas/iframes
+/v1/mangas/iframe
 ```

 > [!NOTE]
-> - The endpoint is avaliable by the **API**, not the dashboard.
+> - The endpoint is available via the **API** container, not the dashboard.
 >   If you run the API on port `8080` on your server, use your server IP address + port `8080`.
-> - The iFrame is fetched directly by the **web browser**, not by your dashboard server.
+> - The iFrame is fetched directly by the **web browser**, not by your dashboard service.
 > - You browser must be able to access the Mantium API.
 > - If embedding in an HTTPS dashboard, the API must also be served over HTTPS, or else your browser will block the iFrame.